ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the royal purple
-and many a jeweled order glittered on his
-bieast, he seemed the same humble n&gt;rson
-who had been employed to teach her or
-gun music and had taught her the lore of
-love
-“Elizabeth,” murmured the monarch,
-Bertram Hoffman, the mysterious organ­
-ist, and King Oscar, are one !
-Forgive
-my stratagem.
-I wished to marry ou
-but I would not drag to the altar an un­
-willing bride.
-Vour father was in the se­
-cret.”
-While tears of joy rained from he.’ blue
-eyes, the newly made queen returned her
-husband’s fond kKs and for once two hearts
-were made happy by a royal maniaga.
 Printer’s Proverbs—When thou dost
 write for his paper, never say unto him
 “ What thinkesl ih &gt;ll of my piece for